mitranim/mitranim.github.io/templates/posts/lisp-sexpr-hacks.md

 We can express new concepts by adding meaning to symbols such as `lambda`, `if`, and so on.
 Each such "form" will have its internal "syntax", usually extremely simple, but we don't have to change the base notation.
 The cost of adding and learning new features is lower compared to other syntaxes.
 This also makes it easy to give _users_ the ability to extend it, via AST-based macros.

 Sidenote.
-Personally I like S-expressions as _syntax_, but advocate against dynamic typing and [homoiconity](/posts/lang-homoiconic).
-Instead, we could use S-expressions for statically typed languages.
+Personally I like the S-expression syntax, but advocate against dynamic typing and [homoiconity](/posts/lang-homoiconic) as seen in Lisps.
+We could and should use S-expressions for statically typed languages.

 ## Hacks